 Academics Stand Against Poverty co-hosted the conference “The New Philanthropy: Effective Altruism and Beyond” held at Yale University on May 6 and 7.
 The event featured a keynote address by Angus Deaton, recipient of the 2015 Nobel Prize in Economic Sciences, in which he presented a critical analysis of effective altruism.
 Renowned philosopher Peter Singer also joined the conference via Skype.
 The full recap is available on the Yale Global Justice Program website.
 Videos will be posted in the coming weeks.

 ASAP, Global Financial Integrity and the Yale Global Justice Program are soliciting original essays of ca. 7,000 to 9,000 words on the non-revenue impact of curbing illicit financial flows for the third annual Amartya Sen Prize.
-Poor populations are hurt when rich individuals and multinational corporations surreptitiously shift trillions of dollars […]

 Below are videos from the recent Global Justice Post-2015 Conference held at Yale University, from October 30th to November 1st.
 The conference was co-hosted by ASAP, the Yale Global Justice Program (GJP), and Global Financial Integrity.
 Special thanks to Yale GJP Fellow Alexandre Sayegh for filming the videos.

 ASAP President Thomas Pogge’s short video on climate change and the Oslo Principles is now available below.
 The video uses graphics and explanations to argue that governments have a duty to avert the world’s looming climate catastrophe.
 Special thanks to Hudson Brown who created the animation.
 More information on the Oslo Principles is available here.